 Most people believe that after retirement their annual spending will be significantly lower than during their working life.
 It’s true that a number of costs are usually eliminated such as mortgage payments, providing for children, and expenses associated with going to work.
 However, more free time often means more opportunities to spend money.

 In the early years of retirement, when health is generally better, you’re likely to want to travel or tick things off your bucket list.
 Don’t forget there is also the possibility of unexpected medical expenses or other unplanned spending, so it’s best to build in a margin to allow for contingencies.
-You could think of this as several phases to better estimate how much you’ll need for an affordable retirement.
+You could think of retirement as several phases rather than as an unchanging period of time to better estimate how much you’re likely need.

 Spending often starts off reasonably high in the more active early retirement years before falling away.
 It can then pick up again as medical and care needs increase.

-If you’re wondering if you can afford to retire now, the University of Loughborough’s research helps.
-It has estimated that in 2024 retirement costs are as follows:
+For a rule of thumb guide, the University of Loughborough’s research into retirement living standards could help.
+It has estimated that in 2025 retirement costs are as follows:

-- A very basic retirement fund will cost £14.400 for a person living on their own or £22,400 for a couple
+- A very basic retirement will cost £13.400 for a person living on their own or £21,600 for a couple

 2. Get an idea of how long your retirement money needs to last

 Alongside realistic expectations about post-retirement spending, knowing how long retirement will last will help you define the required size of a pension pot if you don’t want to outlast your savings.
 Longevity is, of course, a huge unknown.
 You can get a feel for it by using the Office of National Statistics life expectancy calculator.
-As well as telling you the average to be expected, it also shows the likelihood of reaching various ages.
+As well as telling you the average lifespan you could expect, it will show you the likelihood of reaching milestone ages such as 100.

 At this point, our pension drawdown calculator can help you.
-Your current age, the existing resources you have built up and the remaining time you have to add to your retirement provision are the key variables it takes into account.
+It takes into account your current age, the existing resources you have built up, and the remaining time you have to add to your pension savings.

 Once you have been through this exercise, you’ll get a better idea of what you need to do to achieve your retirement goals.
 Either retire later or save more.

 The younger you are the more chance you have of building the savings needed to fund your leisure years.
 Even saving small amounts at the start of your journey can build into a reasonable pot with the power of compound returns – the potential to earn growth on top of growth.
-You might not think that saving a few hundred pounds extra here and there in your 20s or 30s will mean much in the long run, but the power of compounding – getting returns on your returns over time – can ‘snowball’ that money if invested well.
+You might not think that saving a few hundred pounds extra here and there in your 20s or 30s will mean much in the long run, but the power of compounding can ‘snowball’ that money if invested well.

 Investing is one of the best ways to save for retirement.
 The longer you have until retirement, the higher the level of risk your pension investments can generally withstand.
-If you’re young and have 30 or more years to go, you should generally most of your assets in riskier investments such as shares.
-Larger ups and downs in the value of your pot are inevitable, but over the longer term, you should be able to secure higher returns that more reliably outpace inflation – rises in the cost of living.
+If you’re young and have 30 or more years to go, you should think about having most of your assets in riskier investments such as shares.
+Larger ups and downs in the value of your pot are inevitable, but over the longer term, you should be able to secure higher returns that more reliably outpace rises in the cost of living.

-What’s more, if you are adding to your retirement portfolio consistently over your working life, temporary market falls along the way can actually work out to your advantage.
-You’ll have the opportunity to buy more shares in great companies at a lower cost.
+What’s more, if you are adding to your retirement portfolio consistently over your working life, temporary market falls along the way can actually work to your advantage.
+You’ll have the opportunity to buy more shares in good companies at a lower cost.

-To encourage people to save for their futures, the government offers considerable advantages by way of pension tax relief:
+To encourage people to save for their futures, the government offers considerable advantages to contributions to pension schemes by way of tax relief:

 - 20% for a basic rate taxpayer